-• Stock up on nonperishable food, including p 0 After surgery, you may be provided with a coo use the cooling unit before you are discharge bag filled with ice or any commercial ice bag. conforms to any part of the body.
-The bag of p discarded when you no longer need it. • Prepare several meals in advance and freeze much easier.
-Likewise, arrange to have some • Check your house for possible fall risks and and electrical cords in walkways that can cause • If you have not done so already, place a rubb o tub or shower.
-Rent or purchase a bath seat if • Remove any obstacles that may cause you to bedspreads, pots, toys, pet toys etc. 0 Make sure that items you will be using are v cabinet may be a challenge when you first co
+- O Stock up on nonperishable food, including pet food if you have an animal. - After surgery, you will need an ice pack.
+You can use a re-sealable bag filled with ice or any commercial ice bag.
+A bag of frozen peas works well because the bag readily conforms to any part of the body.
+The bag of peas can be refrozen and used repeatedly and then discarded when you no longer need it. - Prepare several meals in advance and freeze them.
+That will make meal preparation after your return much easier.
+Likewise, arrange to have someone cut your grass, walk the dog, bring in your mail, etc. - Check your house for possible fall risks and remove any hazards.
+Household items such as throw rugs and electrical cords in walkways that can cause you to trip. - O If you have not done so already, place a rubber mat or non-skid adhesive strips on the bottom of your tub or shower.
+Rent or purchase a bath seat if needed. - Remove any obstacles that may cause you to trip: throw rugs, extension cords, low hanging bedspreads, pots, toys, pet toys etc. - Make sure that items you will be using are within easy reach.
+Using a step stool or reaching a bottom cabinet may be a challenge when you first come home.